California Moped Accident Attorneys

 - Motorized Bicycle — A motorized bicycle has pedals and an electric motor of not more than 1,000 watts, with a maximum speed of 20 mph.
 Operators must be at least 16 years old and wear a bicycle helmet.
 A motorized bicycle is exempt from motor vehicle financial responsibility, driver’s license, and license plate requirements.
 They are issued a special license plate and identification card, with a one-time fee and no renewal necessary.

-- Motor Scooter (Motorized Scooter) – A motor scooter, or motorized scooter, is a two-wheeled vehicle featuring a motor, handlebars, and floorboard for standing while riding.
+- Motor Scooter (Motorized Scooter) — A motor scooter, or motorized scooter, is a two-wheeled vehicle featuring a motor, handlebars, and a floorboard for standing while riding.
 This is not subject to registration; it may be driven with a driver’s license of any class.

 Laws Governing Driving Mopeds In California